NASA-DEVELOP/dnppy/undeployed/README.md

-This folder is a place to put undeployed code.
-Because of the quick turnaround time and workflow inherent to the DEVELOP program, a scenario in which code that does not meet deployability standards needs to be merged into the master branch is possible.
-Therefore we recomend project teams develop most of their code in this directory.
-This directory is NOT included in the install package, but should NOT be referenced by any deployed module.
+NASA DEVELOP project teams contribute specialized code to this directory.
+Project code is evaluated for its general applicability to the larger dnppy framework and deployed on a case by case basis.

+Code in this directory should be functional, but may have a very narrow focus and lack scalability.
+This directory is NOT included in the install package, and should NOT be referenced by any deployed code, though it is expected most code in this folder will be dnppy dependent.